Photo By: Sweetmoon Photography

 I’ve always appreciated the arts in all its forms I absolutely adore all of the work that goes into creating a photograph.
-My spouse bought me a camera after a year of hints two years ago.
-I really have to express how grateful I am that he purchased my first camera for me.
-I’ve been wanting to take pictures for a very long time I just didn’t have the means to invest in the equipment.
+I was gifted my first camer and it has helped me overcome so many barriers I created in myself.
+I had been wanting to take pictures for a very long time I just didn’t have the means to invest in the equipment.
 That first camera was a Canon Rebel I started going out and taking pictures as soon as I got it.
 There are a lot of ways to go about getting into photography.
 My first piece of advice is to just start.
 I could have let it hold me back that I didn’t have formal education in Photography.
-I could have not pursued, because my camera was just a ‘Rebel’.
+I could not have pursued, because my camera was just a ‘Rebel’.
 I made a decision that a good photographer can take a great photograph with any camera.
 So I just started.

 I grew up very torn between two cultures never really understanding my identity.
 When you grow up with two different backgrounds it can be hard for others to understand why it can affect you so much.
 Now that I am at a stage in my life where I am understanding that I define myself it is a lot easier to talk about.
 I understand now more than ever that the only true barriers are the ones that exist in your own mind.
 As an indigenous woman I understand the statistics and I understand the stereotypes.
 I choose personally to focus on empowering those around me and associating with like-minded individuals.
 It is more important to me to be an example and to bring light to those indigenous people who are making differences in their communities.